 Social Sciences Department Chair.

 Interested faculty will submit a letter of interest describing qualifications and background information as relevant to the responsibilities outlined above and a current CV.
-The letter should be addressed to the Dean of Liberal Arts and must be received in that office by 5 p.m. on June 10, 2014.
+The letter should be addressed to the Dean of Business and Social Sciences, and must be received in that office by 5 p.m. on May 23, 2019.

-The Dean of Liberal Arts will notify applicants of the hiring decision on or before June, 13, 2014.
+The Dean of Business and Social Sciences will notify applicants of the hiring decision on or before May 24, 2019.